trochi1idae/metasploit-recon-ui/README.md

 1. **Metasploit not found**
    - Ensure Metasploit is installed and in PATH
-   - Check MSF_PATH configuration
+   - Check MSF_PATH configuration in config.py
+   - Try: `which msfconsole` to find installation path
+   - Common paths: `/opt/metasploit-framework`, `/usr/share/metasploit-framework`

 2. **Permission denied**
    - Run with appropriate user permissions
    - Check file system permissions
+   - Ensure workspace and logs directories are writable

 3. **Target not authorized**
    - Verify target is in ALLOWED_TARGET_PATTERNS
-   - Check authorization configuration
+   - Check authorization configuration in config.py

 4. **Job fails to start**
-   - Check Metasploit database connection
+   - Check Metasploit database connection: `msfdb status`
    - Verify module availability
    - Review error logs

+5. **Import errors on startup**
+   - Ensure you're running from the backend directory
+   - Use `python run_backend.py` not `python app.py`
+   - Check that all dependencies are installed

+6. **Directory not found errors**
+   - Run the directory initialization command:
+   - `python -c "from config import Config; Config.init_directories()"`

+7. **System dependencies missing**
+   - Install nmap, masscan, and other required tools
+   - Check that tools are in PATH: `which nmap`

 ### Logs